-Currently NECAT is accepting COVID-19 research proposals only.
-If you have a COVID-19 related project, please email Cyndi Salbego at email@example.com to schedule time.
+NECAT is currently able to accept all proprietary and COVID-19 related research proposals such as those related to general immunity, off-label antivirals, and/or co-infection diseases.
+If you have proprietary or a COVID-19 related project, please email Cyndi Salbego at firstname.lastname@example.org to schedule time.
 Time is typically available within a few days.

 SARS-CoV-2 is a zoonotic virus that has caused a pandemic of severe respiratory disease—COVID-19— within several months of its initial identification.
 Comparable to the first SARS-CoV, this novel coronavirus’s surface Spike (S) glycoprotein mediates cell entry via the human ACE-2 receptor, and, thus, is the principal target for the development of vaccines and immunotherapeutics.